MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/pki/Export-Certificate.md

 ```

 ### -Force
-Specifies that the exported certificate file will overwrite an existing certificate file, unless the Read-only or hidden attribute is set or the **NoClobber** parameter is also used.
+Specifies that the exported certificate file will overwrite an existing certificate file, even if it has the Read-only attribute is set.
 The **NoClobber** parameter takes precedence over this parameter when both are used.

 ```yaml